Lutzvex/Basic-AI-With-ChatGPT-5-and-Tkinter-as-GUI-/README.md

 # Keyshia AI - Advanced Chatbot GUI

-A modern PyQt5-based AI chatbot GUI that integrates GPT-5 and DALL-E 3 with your existing voice assistant features.
+A modern Tkinter-based AI chatbot GUI that integrates GPT-5 and DALL-E 3 with your existing voice assistant features.

 ## 🚀 Features